IllumiGK/Hospital-Outpatient-Booking-System/README.md

 In addition to implementation, the project required justification of design decisions, time-complexity analysis, and thorough testing to ensure reliability and performance.

 The development process follows a structured, team-based approach inspired by Agile principles, ensuring collaboration, accountability, and continuous improvement throughout the project lifecycle.

+---

+## Development Approach

+The project was developed using a structured, team-based approach inspired by Agile principles.
+This allowed for:

+* **Clear task distribution
+* **Continuous collaboration
+* **Iterative improvements
+* **Accountability within the team

+---

+## Data Structures and Algorithms

+A core part of this project is the use of a custom-built data structure to manage booking records efficiently.
+The system also includes analysis and justification of algorithm performance, focusing on time complexity and efficiency.

+---

+### Testing

+Testing was carried out using the MSTest framework within the .NET environment to ensure the reliability and correctness of the system.

+Unit tests were developed to validate key components of the application, particularly the custom data structures and core functionalities related to managing patient booking records.
+This helped to verify that operations such as insertion, searching, and retrieval behaved as expected.

+Testing also supported the identification and resolution of bugs, improving the overall stability and performance of the system.
+The use of MSTest allowed for a structured and repeatable testing approach throughout development.